Showing posts with label war. Show all posts

 EN EP NE

-3-12-2018: I have long wondered why the Four Horsemen of the Apocalypse seem to include two gentlemen both in charge of warlike matters.
+I have long wondered why the Four Horsemen of the Apocalypse seem to include two gentlemen in charge of warlike matters.
 Why the apparent duplication?
-The above postscript may give the reason: one (the guy with the bow) represents wars of (absolute) depopulation and the other (the guy with the sword) represents wars of displacement (relative depopulation).
+The above may give the reason: one (with the bow) represents wars of depopulation and the other (with the sword) represents wars of displacement.

-The Coventry Blitz did, however, produce so much mass migration into the countryside surrounding that city that it was an embarrassment for the British government, calling into question Britain’s willingness to fight.
-This got me thinking: was Coventry some kind of watershed, before which the conflict was of the displacement type, and afterward, of the depopulation type?
+The Coventry Blitz produced so much mass migration into the countryside surrounding that city that it was an embarrassment for the British government, calling into question Britain’s willingness to fight.
+Was Coventry some kind of watershed, before which the conflict was of the displacement type, and afterward, of the depopulation type?

 The facts bear this out, considering Nazi treatment of the Jews as a litmus test of the zeitgeist of that time.
 After coming to power in 1933, the Nazis aimed at forcing the Jews to emigrate, and by the outbreak of hostilities in September, 1939, 250,000 of Germany’s 437,000 Jews had done so.
 The Coventry Blitz was in November, 1940.
 The Holocaust began, in terms of men, women, and children all being targeted for execution, in August, 1941, nine months later.
-The German zeitgeist, and perhaps that of the world, seems to have shifted gears in the fall of 1940, aiming at depopulation rather than displacement.
+The German zeitgeist seems to have shifted gears in the fall of 1940, aiming at depopulation rather than displacement.
 I am obviously assuming that the evolutionary, selectionist justification of the Holocaust given at the time, in forums such as the 1942 Wannsee conference, was a rationalization.

 My interpretation of the behavioral sink is that it is integrator windup, a pathology of humanly engineered PID controllers, and possibly natural ones too.
 The signal accumulated on the integrator has been building for so long, and the population crash is so sudden, that not enough time is spent at population densities below set point to cancel the "control debt" on the integrator, so it continues to insanely command a zero birth rate even as the population is heading for zero.

-George Santayana wrote that "Fanaticism consists of redoubling your efforts when you have forgotten your aim." [source, Wiki quotes, accessed 06-11-2018] Sounds like integrator windup to me.
+George Santayana wrote that "Fanaticism consists of redoubling your efforts when you have forgotten your aim." [source, Wiki quotes, accessed 06-11-2018] Which sounds like integrator windup to me.

-3-17-2018: To clean up some loose ends, let us postulate a third and highest threshold of the control debt, which, if crossed, leads to the human behavioral sink and the possible destruction of the human race due to essentially psychological causes.
-In the behavioral sink, I postulate that everyone would be a ZPG fanatic and unable to change without pharmacological help.
+A third and highest threshold of the control debt may exist, which, if crossed, leads to the human behavioral sink and the possible destruction of the human race due to essentially psychological causes.
+In the behavioral sink, I postulate that everyone would be a ZPG (Zero Population Growth) fanatic and unable to change without pharmacological help.
 (Good old booze?
-May not be that simple.)
+It may not be that simple.)

 Sunday, March 26, 2017